web-dave/webdave.de/src/assets/posts/angular-elements.md

     Creates a custom element class based on an Angular component.(doku)

 But we want to use the AppComponent standalone.
 So we have to remove it from AppModule.bootstrap Array.
 We also have to define it as a entryComponent.
-Normally we tell Angular which Component is our root Component.
+Normally we tell Angular which Component is our root component.
-We don't have such a root Component (no bootstrap array).
+We don't have such a root component (no bootstrap array).
-So we need to tell Angular to use the AppModule for bootstrapping, for this we use the ngDoBootstrap method.
+So we need to tell Angular to use the AppModule for bootstrapping.
+For this we use the ngDoBootstrap method.

 ```typescript
 import { NgModule, Injector, DoBootstrap } from '@angular/core';